-- 42. For the 2021/22 TDL process, we reviewed information provided by QLPs as part of their 2020/21 s 83 disclosures as well as information provided under s 82 of the Act by other liable persons. - 43.
-Attachment A lists the firms that we have identified as being QLPs for the purposes of the 2021/22 TDL process.
-This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that uncovers a new QLP. - 44.
+- 40. For the 2021/22 TDL process, we reviewed information provided by QLPs as part of their 2020/21 s 83 disclosures as well as information provided under s 82 of the Act by other liable persons. - 41.
+Attachment A lists the firms that we have identified as being QLPs for the purposes of the 2021/22 TDL process. - 42.
 This list differs from the 2020/21 LAD as it reflects changes in the New Zealand market.
-There are three new QLPs for this year's Determination: - 44.1.1 Cello Group Limited; - 44.1.2 Feenix Communications Limited; and - 44.1.3 Mercury NZ Limited. - 45.
+There are three new QLPs for this year's Determination: - 42.1.1 Cello Group Limited; - 42.1.2 Feenix Communications Limited; and - 42.1.3 Mercury NZ Limited. - 43.
 Mercury NZ Limited became a QLP because of its acquisition of Trustpower Limited's gas, telecommunications, and retail electricity supply business on 1 May 2022.
-Trustpower Limited was renamed to Manawa Energy Limited and now no longer owns any telecommunications assets and therefore is not a QLP for the 2021/22 TDL year.23 - 46.
+Trustpower Limited was renamed to Manawa Energy Limited and now no longer owns any telecommunications assets and therefore is not a QLP for the 2021/22 TDL year. - 44.
 Mercury NZ Limited also now forms a QLP group with Now New Zealand Limited as Mercury NZ Limited owns 48% of Now New Zealand Limited.
-Mercury NZ Limited is also a part of the Crown companies' group as the Crown owns 51% of the company. - 47.
+Mercury NZ Limited is also a part of the Crown companies' group as the Crown owns 51% of the company. - 45.
 Two Degrees group and Orcon group are now treated as one QLP group.
-This is because the merger of Two Degrees group and Orcon group was finalised on 1 June 2022. - 48.
+This is because the merger of Two Degrees group and Orcon group was finalised on 1 June 2022. - 46.
 Voyager Internet Limited is now an independent QLP and no longer forms a QLP group with HD Net Limited.
 This is because of a change in Voyager Internet Limited's operating model.
 HD Net Limited is no longer a QLP following this change.